Adarsh scam: Inquiry panel pulls up Union Law Ministry

 Mumbai: A day after rapping several

-documents in connection with the Adarsh Housing Society scam,
+documents pertaining to the Adarsh Housing Society scam, the

-the Commission probing the matter on Tuesday pulled up the Union
+Commission probing the matter today pulled up Union Law

 The two-member Judicial Commission, set up by the

 Maharashtra Government to probe the multi-crore scam, had

 asked Ministry of Law and Justice, Ministry of Defence, State

 Environment Department and local civic transport body BEST to

 submit all relevant documents today.

 However, both the senior counsel and Joint Secretary